 One of the great things about Amber Electric is the fact that their customers will always have access to wholesale electricity prices, keeping them from being stung by any price markups.
 Amber Electric will even pay you to use electricity when wholesale prices turn negative or, in the event that prices spike, Amber Electric guarantee that customers won’t ever pay more than the Victorian Default Offer (VDO) by capping prices.

 As Amber Electric belong to Energy Locals, customers can also opt for a GreenPower plan if they don’t want to install solar panels on their home.
-There are also no lock-in contracts or exit fees with Amber Electric’s electricity plans, though Amber Electric does charge a flat $10 monthly fee which they say helps provide customers with wholesale electricity prices.
+There are also no lock-in contracts or exit fees with Amber Electric’s electricity plans, though Amber Electric does charge a monthly subscription fee which they say helps provide customers with wholesale electricity prices.

 |Amber Electric app Amber Electric app|